Tiny-Earth/DemoSite/site/src/inclusive.md

 Yet students may not think failure is productive:

 - Students conclude that classroom struggles indicate they are not cut out for science (Good et al., 2012; Koch et al., 2008).
-- Fear of failure— “cognitive and emotional reaction towards environmental stimuli that are apprehended as threats in achievement contexts” (Cacciotti, 2015).
+- Students have a fear of failure, which is “cognitive and emotional reaction towards environmental stimuli that are apprehended as threats in achievement contexts” (Cacciotti, 2015).
 - Fear is antithetical to learning and creativity.

 ### Growth mindset opportunity!